-In late 2016, I assumed responsibility for the product direction of Screendoor, which helps governments and nonprofits create online forms and review responses collaboratively.
-A few months later, I shipped a redesign of our marketing site that also served to dramatically sharpen our product focus.
-We removed half of our advertised verticals, discontinued our consulting services, and reshaped our government landing page to advertise the same job as our other collateral.
+In late 2016, I assumed responsibility for the product direction of Screendoor, a shared inbox for form submissions marketed to nonprofits and government agencies.
+A few months later, I redesigned our marketing site with dramatically more focused product messaging.
+We removed half of our advertised verticals, discontinued our consulting services, and reshaped our government landing page to advertise the same job-to-be-done as our other collateral.

-After listening to each of my colleagues’ individual concerns, and addressing them in turn, I obtained organizational buy-in for the new strategy.
-In tandem with the redesign, we committed our quarterly team objective towards making this new direction sustainable.
+After listening to each of my colleagues’ concerns and addressing them in turn, I obtained organizational buy-in for this new strategy.
+In tandem with the redesign, we committed our quarterly team objective to making this new direction sustainable.